sap-tutorials/Tutorials/tutorials/hsa-java-toolkit-adapter-part5/hsa-java-toolkit-adapter-part5.md

 ---
 title: Where to Place the Custom Adapter Files
-description: Learn where to place the files we have created and edited for our Custom Adapter.
+description: Place the files we have created and edited for our Custom Adapter in the correct directory.
+auto-validation: false
 primary_tag: products>sap-hana-streaming-analytics
 tags: [  tutorial>intermediate, topic>internet-of-things, products>sap-hana-streaming-analytics, products>sap-hana\,-express-edition   ]
 ---